idaelDev/DependencyInjectionPackage/README.md

 - Make sure the `[Inject]` attribute is present
 - For runtime GameObjects, use `AutoInject` or the extensions
 - Ensure `InjectOnAwake` is enabled in DIContext

-## License

-Free to use for your personal and commercial Unity projects.